yurir-dev/threadpool/README.md

 # threadpool

-Threadpool implementation in C++, it keeps several threads on hold and accepts std::function<T()> to execute in the context of one of these threads.
+Threadpool implementation in C++17, it keeps several threads on hold and accepts std::function<T()> to execute in the context of one of these threads.

 1) during idle time threads don't waste cpu time, they wait for task using condition_variable.